anton-bregolas/NS-Session-Setlist/README.md

 ### Note on Header Comments

+> [!WARNING]
-Encoder aims to achieve clean ABC display in abcjs-based software by modifying the source ABC code and making output compact and unified.
+> Encoder aims to achieve clean ABC display in abcjs-based software by modifying the source ABC code and making output compact and unified.
 It does not account for alternative custom commands and solutions that may be added to ABC headers.
 Encoder v.1.0 stacks any abcjs-supported comments found in the header (lines starting with `%` and `"`) before the K: field.
 Any header lines that invalidate the abcjs output would also invalidate the current ABC Set / Tune in Encoder output.

 ### Notes for developers